 What Is a Digital Signature?

 A digital signature is a mathematical mechanism that allows you to sign an electronic document.
-Recipients of the document can verify the identity of the sender, detect message tampering and spoofing, and establish its authenticity.
-A digital signature is made up of unique characters in the body of a message or at the end of a document that essentially “locks” it and certifies its validity.
+Recipients of the document can verify the sender’s identity, detect message tampering and spoofing, and establish its authenticity.
+A digital signature comprises unique characters in the body of a message or at the end of a document that essentially “locks” it and certifies its validity.